 Millions of years from now when kids go to school, they’ll know that once there was a girl called Hushpuppy and she lived with her daddy in the bathtub.
+Hushpuppy

-This is six year old heroine Hushpuppy’s (played by Quvenzhané Wallis in one of the most extraordinary performances I’ve ever seen by a child), reasoning as she draws caveman style illustrations on a cardboard box she’s hiding in from her father.
+This is six year-old heroine Hushpuppy’s (played by Quvenzhané Wallis in one of the most extraordinary performances I’ve ever seen by a child), reasoning as she draws caveman style illustrations on a cardboard box she’s hiding in from her father.
 It’s not that her daddy Wink (a sly turn by Dwight Henry) is abusive but he was missing for days on end, coming home wearing a hospital gown and bracelet (Hushpuppy wants to know why he’s in a dress) and he’s not pleased to see that in his absence his daughter has managed to set fire to her room.
-This is just the beginning of a series of disasters for them followed by the flooding, the environmental devastation that follows, and Wink’s ever declining health, but the family and friends defiantly states there’s no time for tears when there’s all this work to do.
+This is just the beginning of a series of disasters for them followed by the flooding, the environmental devastation that follows, and Wink’s ever declining health, but the family and friends defiantly state there’s no time for tears when there’s all this work to do.

 Hushpuppy at age six, still sees fantasy and reality as one.
 To her mind, the ruin brought on by the hurricane includes the arrival of those fearsome prehistoric beasts known as the aurochs.
 Director Benh Zeitlin takes a light touch with this element of magical realism, though, preferring to concentrate on the state of enchantment Hushpuppy’s actual living circumstances provoke.
 In a land where gators can be used for food or dynamite wrapping, where little girls light up the swamp with sparklers, where you float past houses, where houses have pepper vines growing on the roofs, where a herbal medicine woman heals your wounds, where little girls can swim out to buoys, where the “girls” at a catfish shack are like maternal angels…well what’s a few Ice Age era beasts on top of all that?
-Zeitlin has given us one of the most truly magical and original films of the year; this is one wild journey you won’t regret taking.
+Zeitlin has given us a truly magical and original film.
+This is one wild journey you won’t regret taking.